-Using machine learning techniques: Many approaches adapt techniques from machine learning field, in order to discover and group similar services.
-In [5,15], service classifiers are defined depending on sets of previously categorized services.
+Many approaches adapt techniques from machine learning field, in order to discover and group similar services.
+In (Crasso et al., 2008a; Heßand Kushmerick, 2003), service classifiers are defined depending on sets of previously categorized services.
 Then the resulting classifiers are used to deduce the relevant categories for new given services.
 In case there were no predefined categories, unsupervised clustering is used.
-In [21], CPLSA approach is defined that reduces a services set then cluster it into semantically related groups.
+In (Ma et al., 2008), CPLSA approach is defined that reduces a service set then clusters it into semantically related groups.

-Using service matching techniques: In [20], a web service broker is designed relying on approximate signature matching using xml schema matching.
+In (Lu and Yu, 2007), a web service broker is designed relying on approximate signature matching using XML schema matching.
 It can recommend services to programmers in order to compose them.
-In [13], a service request and a service are represented as two finite state machines then they are compared using various heuristics to find structural similarities between them.
-In [8], the Woogle web service search engine is presented, which takes the needed operation as input and searches for all the services that include an operation similar to the requested one.
-In [3], tags coming from folksonomies are used to discover and compose services.
+In (Günay and Yolum, 2007), a service request and a service are represented as two finite state machines then they are compared using various heuristics to find structural similarities between them.
+In (Dong et al., 2004), the Woogle web service search engine is presented, which takes the needed operation as input and searches for all the services that include an operation similar to the requested one.
+In (Bouillet et al., 2008), tags coming from folksonomies are used to discover and compose services.

-Using vector space model techniques: The vector space model is used for service retrieval in several existing works as in [23,28,6].
+The vector space model is used for service retrieval in several existing works as in (Platzer and Dustdar, 2005; Wang and Stroulia, 2003; Crasso et al., 2008b).
 Terms are extracted from every WSDL file and the vectors are built for each service.
 A query vector is also built, and similarity is calculated between the service vectors and the query vector.
-This model is sometimes enhanced by using WordNet, structure matching algorithms to ameliorate the similarity scores as in [28], or by partitioning the space into subspaces to reduce the searching space as in [6].
+This model is sometimes enhanced by using Word-Net, structure matching algorithms to ameliorate the similarity scores as in (Wang and Stroulia, 2003), or by partitioning the space into subspaces to reduce the searching space as in (Crasso et al., 2008b).

-Using formal concept analysis techniques: A collection of works [1,22,2], adapt the formal concept analysis method to retrieve web services more efficiently.
+A collection of works (Aversano et al., 2006; Peng et al., 2005; Azmeh et al., 2008), adapt the formal concept analysis method to retrieve web services more efficiently.
 Contexts obtained from service descriptions are used to classify the services as a concept lattice.
 This lattice helps in understanding the different relationships between the services, and in discovering service substitutes.